mantisbt-plugins/MantisKanban/readme.md

 *   Upload the "MantisKanban" folder to your Mantis "plugins" folder
 *   Activate the plugin in your Mantis backend
-*   edit "pages/kanban_page.php" and define at least your desired columns  (see the "$columns" array)

 ## Support